blagerweij/dotfiles/README.md

     Please move or remove them before you can switch branches.
     Aborting

 This is because your $HOME folder might already have some stock configuration files which would be overwritten by Git.
-The solution is simple: back up (move) the files if you care about them, remove them if you don't care.
+The solution is simple: back up (move) the files if you care about them, or remove them if you don't care.
 Then retry `dot checkout` until all local files are resolved.

 You're done, from now on you can now type `dot` commands to add and update your dotfiles: